Chip Bell: Military service

 and was a guerilla tactics instructor at the U.S. Army Infantry School at Fort Benning.
-Bell was awarded 2 Bronze Stars, 2 Purple Hearts, 2 Air Medals, and several other medals in recognition of valor.
+Bell received two Bronze Stars, two Purple Hearts, and two Air Medals.

 Publications

-Bell has authored or co-authored twenty-four books, of which nine have been described as national and international best-sellers.
-A book about innovative service, titled Sprinkles: Creating Awesome Experiences Through Innovative Service, has been described by one reviewer as "stand[ing] out from the crowd”.
-Other books have been described by the same reviewer as "smart, succinct, accessible, and practical."
+Bell has authored or co-authored twenty-four books.
 In February 2017, Bell published a book titled Kaleidoscope: Delivering Innovative Service that Sparkles.
-His newest book is Inside Your Customer's Imagination: 5 Secrets for Creating Breakthrough Products, Services, and Solutions.
+His works include Inside Your Customer's Imagination: 5 Secrets for Creating Breakthrough Products, Services, and Solutions (2020).